-Appethyl isn’t a meal replacement plan, but it is designed specifically to suppress the appetite.
-The product supports weight loss by utilizing thylakoids, small organelles found inside green plant cells that can slow down the digestion process.
-Appethyl is easy to take; all you need to do is mix one scoop of the powder with water and take it before a meal high in fat.
+Firstly, Appethyl isn’t a meal replacement plan, but it is designed specifically to suppress appetite.
+The product is supposed to support weight-loss by utilizing thylakoids; small organelles found inside green plant cells that can slow down the digestion process.
+It is easy to take; all you need to do is mix one scoop of the powder with water and take it before a meal high in fat.
 Only one serving is necessary per day.
 There is also a capsule option, which works as a nice alternative to the grainy powder.
-For the faint of heart, there is a berry-flavored option to help get the product down.

 Appethyl, which was introduced in 2013, won the award for “Best New Functional Ingredient” at the 2013 NutraCon conference, and it is now available in health stores, on its official website, and online on Amazon and similar retailers.
-We like the natural ingredient (thylakoids) used in Appethyl, and it seems like a fairly easy product to take, but read on…
+We like the natural ingredient (thylakoids) , and it seems like a fairly easy product to take, but read on…

 “Very expensive product for the results I got,” one user said.

 As with some dietary supplements, the promised results don’t always come true for everybody.
 Upon sampling user reviews, we started noticing a theme.
 “I’ve been taking Appethyl faithfully as directed.
 My appetite has not changed, nor has the fat started shrinking as it promises.”